 Settled in the 1780s, this historic area is lined with various places to shop, eat, drink, and enjoy the local flavors of Tennessee's fastest growing city.
 See original advertisements on the side of the Poston Building, observe several monuments in the square, and explore Franklin Street to experience the charmng downtown area.
 The walkable historic district features a collection of places to shop, eat and drink as well as theatre, museums, galleries, and music venues.

 The historic downtown area is a great place to grab a bite to eat or a cup of coffee, explore the outdoors, or catch some live music on the weekend.

 Where the Duck River meets the Tennessee River is affectionately called the "Big Bottom."
 These bottomlands are some of the most fertile land in the nation, and are now home to thousands of wintering waterfowl, hawks, bald eagles, shorebirds and egrets.
 The area has an extensive system of refuge roads to view wildlife, and there is an info kiosk at the entrance.
 Visit the Pintail Point Observation Deck for excellent photo opportunities.
 Area open year-round; some roads closed Nov.
 15-March 16.

 Montgomery County Courthouse

+Originally constructed in the 1800's, this architectural beauty is the symbol of Clarksville's historic downtown.
 In 1999, a tornado that touched ground for only five minutes wreaked havoc in downtown Clarksville.
-The courthouse, originally built in 1878, was severely damaged.
+The courthouse was severely damaged.
 It was rebuilt at the same location and continues to serve the county.

 1 Millennium Plaza